fastforwardlabs/mdffreport02/src/03-algorithms.md

 window (for example, only using the past week’s worth of data).
-However, this is simply a band-aid for the problem: the algorithm will still do just as poorly if the amount of data seen per day or the complexity of the data increases. <span class="footnote">
-\[The complexity might increase, for example, if the number of edges in the graph being analyzed increases.\]
+However, this is simply a band-aid for the problem: the algorithm will still do just as poorly if the amount of data seen per day or the complexity of the data increases.^[The complexity might increase, for example, if the number of edges in the graph being analyzed increases.]
-</span> Furthermore, these sorts of constraints to the input dataset are
-often motivated simply by the resource usage of the algorithm and not the actual desired insights from the results, which can result in confusion or simply making the data useless.
+Furthermore, these sorts of constraints to the input dataset are often motivated simply by the resource usage of the algorithm and not the actual desired insights from the results, which can result in confusion or simply making the data useless.
 Most importantly, however,